crucisco/uni-with-config/README.md

 # Purpose

-The purpose is to find and demonstrate runtime configuration in Angular in lieu of 'environment.ts'.
+The purpose is to find and demonstrate runtime configuration in Angular in lieu of `environment.ts`.

 This GitHub contains two potential solution projects generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4, then updated to Angular 16.